Luke Browning: 2019

 Browning progressed to the F4 British Championship in 2019, once again remaining with Richardson Racing.
-Browning won his first ever single-seater race at the opening race of the season, a very wet Brands Hatch.
+He won his first ever single-seater race at the opening race of the season, a very wet Brands Hatch.
 Having started the race from a lowly tenth place after engine issues in qualifying he made a similar drive through the field in the mixed condition race 2, only to collide with Zane Maloney on the last corner on the final lap.
-Browning took the chequered flag first, but was later docked to third after a 10 second time penalty.
+He took the chequered flag first, but was later docked to third after a ten-second time penalty.
 The Brit added to that tally with a victory at the Thruxton Circuit.
-His season ended with four podiums from the final four races, and Browning ended up sixth in the championship.
-In 2020, Browning moved to Fortec Motorsport for his title push season of British F4, partnering Rafael Villagómez and Roberto Faria for parts of the season.
-The season was memorable for the tight battle for the title between Browning and Carlin's Zak O'Sullivan.
-The pair exchanged victories at almost every weekend, with the round at Thruxton being the only exception.
-Browning ended up winning the championship over his rival after a titanic battle.
-Coming into the title deciding round even on points, Browning ultimately edged the pair after securing a wet double pole position.
+That win would prove to be the last of the year, despite crossing the line first in Snetterton.
+However, a post-race penalty due to a jump start would drop him to third in the end.
+He concluded the season with a triple podium in Brands Hatch.
+He ended up sixth in the championship, with two wins, and nine podiums.